Weld logo

 Pros

-• Hundreds of SaaS, cloud DB, and on-prem connectors via a lightweight Secure Agent.
+• Hundreds of SaaS, cloud database, and on-prem connectors via Secure Agents.

-• Unified services: ETL/ELT, data quality, API integration, and B2B/EDI flows.
+• Unified services: ETL/ELT, data quality, application integration, API management, and B2B/EDI.

-• Low-code, drag-and-drop interface for rapid flow development; pre-built templates accelerate common integrations.
+• Low-code, drag-and-drop mapping designer with templates for common integrations.

 Cons

-• Learning curve for advanced features: API Designer, Data Quality transformations, and complex flow orchestration.
+• Learning curve for advanced features such as API Designer, Data Quality rules, and orchestration.

 Reviews & Quotes